dschuurman/pi-lights/README.md

 network running on the specified port.
 While this can be useful for setup and debugging, you may wish to disable it later.
 >
-> It is recommended to enable over-the-air (OTA) updates for all devices to keep then up-to-date.
+> It is recommended to enable over-the-air (OTA) updates for all devices to keep them up-to-date.

 Once the setup and configuration are complete, ensure the Zigbee USB adapter is inserted in the Raspberry Pi and start Zigbee2MQTT as follows: